 Now click on Settings, then Chart of Accounts, where all active accounts will be listed:

 Click Edit next to Retained earnings.
 Change the name of this account to Owner’s equity.
 This built-in account will function in the same way, but the default title was more appropriate to corporate ownership structures.

 Click Edit buttons next to income accounts to rename or delete them.
 Automatically created accounts cannot be deleted while their tabs are enabled.
 But they can be renamed.
-Their default names show in grey when editing.
+Their default names show in grey strike-through text when editing.
 Add any additional income accounts you think you will need.

 Because Sample Consulting expects to perform some work on an hourly basis and some on a fixed price basis, we will rename Billable time - invoiced to Service sales - billable time and Sales to Service sales - fixed rate.
 Since no interest-bearing accounts or investments are anticipated, we will change the Interest received account to Other income, providing a place to post miscellaneous income items.